 In many cases, the best cards for travel are ones that reward you for that travel.
 While the top tier of travel rewards credit cards will require you to have a well-established credit history and good to excellent credit, you can still find decent travel rewards as a student who may still be working on building credit.

 Our favorite picks for student travel rewards credit cards include options for earning rewards directly for travel expenses, like airfare or hotels, as well as cards that reward travel-related expenses, including gas and dining.
 Even better, these cards won’t eat into your rewards with a costly annual fee.

 This card is currently not available.

-Offering bonus cash back on gas and restaurant purchases up to $1,000 in combined purchases each quarter, the Discover it® Student chrome may save you a bundle on your summer road trip — or just your everyday necessities.
+Offering bonus cash back on gas and restaurant purchases, the Discover it® Student chrome may save you a bundle on your summer road trip — or just your everyday necessities.

 2. Deserve Pro Mastercard®